Centre for Forensic Neuroscience

 • Examiner details and qualifications

 Reporting requirements differ for private, legal, workplace and therapeutic matters.
-Whether a written report is included should be discussed and agreed before the appointment is confirmed.
+Whether a written report forms part of the instruction, and the extent of that report, should be discussed and agreed before the appointment is confirmed and reflected in the quoted fee.

-Before comparing polygraph examination prices, consider asking each provider:
+Before comparing polygraph examination fees, consider asking each provider:

 1. Who will conduct the examination?